starship-tools/farana/examples/example1/README.md

 ### Build

-1. Compile the project code and create a jar file: `lein jar`
-1. Create an OSGi bundle for the project: `lein felix bundle create -v`
+1. Compile the project code, create a jar file, and create an OSGi bundle for the project: `lein felix bundle create -v`
 1. Install the generated `.jar` file in the local Felix installation:
    `lein felix bundle install -v`